 - A/B testing platforms: as we mentioned above about A/B testing, this category helps you measure the variations against a control to see what resonates more with your visitors

-We’ve gone over what CRO is, the best practices, how to measure your CRO and what tools you should have in your tool box.
-Now if you follow the steps outline above you will do great!
+We’ve gone over what CRO is, the best practices, how to measure your CRO, and what tools you should have in your toolbox.
+Now if you follow the steps outlined above you will do great!

 But before we conclude we will leave you with some helpful tips and tricks to ensure your CRO strategy is strong.